ehsanulhaq19/Midora-AI-Frontend/docs/SSO_AUTHENTICATION_IMPLEMENTATION.md

    - Callback page extracts code and state from URL parameters
    - State is verified against stored value for CSRF protection
    - Authorization code is exchanged for access token via backend API
-   - User data is retrieved and stored in Redux
+   - User data is retrieved and onboarding status is checked
+   - If user is not onboarded, redirect to signup page for onboarding flow
-   - User is redirected to chat page
+   - If user is onboarded, store data in Redux and redirect to chat page

 3. **Token Management**
    - Access and refresh tokens are stored in localStorage
    - Authentication method is tracked in Redux store
    - Tokens are automatically included in API requests via interceptors

+4. **SSO Onboarding Flow**
+   - For new SSO users, a streamlined onboarding process is triggered
+   - User sees: Welcome → Full Name (pre-filled) → Profession → Success
+   - Full name is automatically populated from SSO provider data
+   - No password or email verification steps required
+   - Onboarding completion calls `completeOnboarding` API with profile data
+   - User is redirected to chat page after successful onboarding

 ### Email/Password Authentication Flow